 In a fit of irony, Taylor won her first Oscar for a performance she didn’t care about in a movie she publicly hated.
 She was trying to get out of her contract with MGM but they forced her to do Butterfield in order to meet her obligations to them.
 She plays Gloria Wandrous, a destined-for-tragedy Manhattan call girl having an affair with a rich married man.
-She’s fine in the role but she won because she almost died of pneumonia and had needed a tracheotomy.
+She’s fine in the role, but she won because she had almost died of pneumonia and needed a tracheotomy.
 Shock at nearly losing one of their biggest stars caused Academy voters to rally around Taylor in spite of the very public scandal she had recently caused by getting involved with Eddie Fisher (her Butterfield costar) while he was still married to Debbie Reynolds.

 Should have won in 1960: In fairness to Taylor, there wasn’t much competition.
 Shirley MacLaine is great in The Apartment but I guess I would still go with Taylor.

 The fatal flaw of Neal’s performance as the weary, knowing housekeeper in Hud is that it’s a supporting role.
-Had she won in that category she would have gone far.
+Had she won in that category, she would have gone far.
 Yes, she’s the only female character of consequence, but she sits in the background far too much and her story is far too dependent on the men she serves.
 In a weaker decade Neal would still have made a strong showing, but as is I feel I can’t put her above ladies who did more work to carry their movies.
 Don’t believe me?
 At the Golden Globes that same year, Neal competed in the supporting category.